New Pennsylvania annual reporting requirements begin January 3, 2024

 • A unique identifying number, which include state-issued IDs or passports, and images of those documents.

 Filing must be done via a web portal at fincen.gov.
-While the web portal is not yet operational at the federal website, please contact any Meyer, Unkovic & Scott attorneys with whom you have worked to prepare to file.
+Please contact any Meyer, Unkovic & Scott attorneys with whom you have worked to prepare to discuss and determine appropriate steps with respect to filing.

-• Reporting companies created on or after January 1, 2024 must file within 30 days of registering as a business entity.
+• Reporting companies created on or after January 1, 2025 must meet the reporting requirements within 30 days of registering as a business entity.

 In these brief guides, we break down what you need to know about the new Pennsylvania Annual Reporting Requirements as well as the Corporate Transparency Act.
 Please fill out the form below if you would like assistance with these new requirements, or reach out to any member of our Corporate Law Practice Group or with any Meyer, Unkovic & Scott attorney with whom you have previously worked.